 Being able to cook for someone is one of the nicest thing you can do, but (and this is a big BUT) the choices you make when you shop are as important to me as the cooking.

 Outside of my day job I'm a semi-competent, home-organic-gardener; a committed vegie eater; and now a (sometimes) purveyor of the stuff I cook with.
 Which means you can get your hands on some of the best produce in Australia and cook dirt(y) at home...

 the three "legumeers"

-Although Mark is quite the entrepreneur and runs several successful operations based on the Yorke Peninsula, he definitely feels more at home on a tractor than in an office… But we try to drag him away from the dirt every now and then to meet our customers and talk dirt(y).
+Although Mark is quite the entrepreneur and runs several successful operations based on the Yorke Peninsula, including his own beer company Yorke Premium (made with barley which he grows) he definitely feels more at home on a tractor than in an office.

 The Schilling Family are third generation agricultural producers who have a strong affiliation with the land and feel a genuine responsibility to act as custodians for future generations.
 Mark is a keen supporter of sustainable farming practices and has focussed on using the latest agricultural technology to improve his operation.

 It was clear that Mark’s respect for the land, use of cutting-edge technology and equipment including advanced pulse cleaning processes and high standards not only resulted in his produce establishing itself as the core of the dirt(y) range, but made him an obvious choice to become part of the business.